forthelemon/forthelemon.github.io/about.md

 I am a lemon because I have to write my own rulebook for this body, mostly because it’s just so damn weird.

+_Gathering and sharing collective support and sharing stories are vital practices for the survival of a lemon, and a community in the chaos of chronic illness can help make the difficulties of lemon life a bit less constraining and certainly less lonely.
+This blog is a place for me to be a lemon openly and curiously; to share thoughts, theory, poetry, stories, and resicpes._

 [jekyll-organization]: https://github.com/jekyll